jamiejcole/ElementWing/README.md

 # ElementWing
-ETC EOS Element Wing custom PCB project
+## A DIY Command Wing built for controlling ETC EOS